HelioCampos/git-cherry-pick/README.md

 git add hello-git-cherry-pick.txt
 git commit -m "Initial commit"
 ```
-Create a new branch, change branches and write 1 commit to it with the message "AA"
+Create a new branch, change branches and write 1 commit to it with the message "AA":
 ```
 git checkout -b my_new_branch
-echo "[001] - AA - This is the fisrt modification made in the branch called [my_new_branch]" >> hello-git-cherry-pick.txt
+echo "[001] - AA - This is the fisrt modification made in [my_new_branch]" >> hello-git-cherry-pick.txt
 git add hello-git-cherry-pick.txt
 git add README.md
 git commit -m "AA"